trueprice/python-graph-clustering/README.md

 	python <script.py> <graph file>

-where <graph file> is defines an (unweighted) graph, with a separate entry on each line defining an edge between two nodes in the graph, i.e.:
+where `<graph file>` contains a separate entry on each line defining an edge between two nodes in the graph, i.e.:

 	<node 1> <node 2> [edge weight]